jitsi/handbook/docs/devops-guide/docker.md

 If you are on the unstable branch, build the images with `FORCE_REBUILD=1 JITSI_RELEASE=unstable make`.

-You are now able to run `docker-compose up` as usual.
+You are now able to run `docker compose up` as usual.

 ## Running behind a reverse proxy